apportico/apportico.github.io/README.md

 ## 🌐 Deployment

 This website is deployed using GitHub Pages.
-The site is automatically built and deployed from the main branch.
+Since this repository is named `apportico.github.io`, GitHub Pages automatically serves the content from the `main` branch.

 **Live Site**: https://apportico.github.io